-We are a specialty finance company that provides customized financing solutions to lower middle market companies located throughout the United States.
-We define lower middle market companies as those having annual revenues between \$10.0 and \$100.0 million.
+We are a specialty finance company that provides customized financing to lower middle market companies located throughout the United States.
+We define lower middle market companies as those having annual revenues between \$10.0 and \$250.0 million.
 Our investment objective is to seek attractive returns by generating current income from our debt investments and capital appreciation from our equity related investments.
 Our investment philosophy is to partner with business owners, management teams and financial sponsors to provide flexible financing solutions to fund growth, changes of control, or other corporate events.
-We invest primarily in senior and subordinated debt securities secured by first and second lien security interests in portfolio company assets, coupled with equity interests.
+We invest primarily in subordinated debt securities secured by second lien security interests in portfolio company assets, coupled with equity interests.
+On a more limited basis, we also invest in senior debt securities secured by first lien security interests in portfolio companies.

-We focus on investments in companies with a history of generating revenues and positive cash flows, an established market position and a proven management team with a strong operating discipline.
-Our target portfolio company has annual revenues between \$20.0 and \$75.0 million and annual earnings before interest, taxes, depreciation and amortization ("EBITDA") between \$3.0 and \$20.0 million.
+We focus on investments in companies with a history of generating revenues and positive cash flow, an established market position and a proven management team with a strong operating discipline.
+Our target portfolio company has annual revenues between \$20.0 and \$200.0 million and annual earnings before interest, taxes, depreciation and amortization ("EBITDA") between \$3.0 and \$20.0 million.
 We believe that these companies have less access to capital and that the market for such capital is underserved relative to larger companies.
 Companies of this size are generally privately held and are less well known to traditional capital sources such as commercial and investment banks.

-Our investments generally range from \$5.0 to \$15.0 million per portfolio company.
+Our investments generally range from \$5.0 to \$20.0 million per portfolio company.
 In certain situations, we have partnered with other funds to provide larger financing commitments.
-We are continuing to operate the Fund as an SBIC and to utilize the proceeds of the sale of SBA-guaranteed debentures, referred to herein as SBA leverage, to enhance returns to our stockholders.
-As of December 31, 2009, we had investments in 37 portfolio companies, with an aggregate cost of \$209.9 million.
+We operate Triangle SBIC and Triangle SBIC II as SBICs and utilize the proceeds of the sale of SBA-guaranteed debentures, referred to herein as SBA leverage, to enhance returns to our stockholders.
+As of December 31, 2011, we had investments in 63 portfolio companies, with an aggregate cost of \$498.3 million.